jaysonjb/jaysonjb.github.io/README.md

 To update your portfolio, edit the file located at [here] (https://github.com/jaysonjb/jaysonjb.github.io/edit/master/_data/artwork.yml).

-Add another image by adding the following lines anywhere in that file:
+Add another image by adding lines that look like this to that file:
 ```yml
 - title: Bloom
   description: This sprite was meant to focus more...